Results.

 23 October 2000

-PSRC is a necessary party and High Court leave is required before suing a specified corporation for wages provable in bankruptcy.
+PSRC must be joined and High Court leave obtained before suing a specified corporation for employment benefits provable in bankruptcy.

 17 October 2000